DocOnDuty/DocOnDuty/README.md

 Might fall silent when around other limbus company fans, dont know why, im fine I'll just be listening <br/>
 also i cant act in character for nothing so the most you'll get from me is a scream, or ticking if im dante <br/>
 ———— <br/>
-I can't remember boundaries in discord channels or offsite profiles, please tell me directly, I'd never intentionally upset someone
+I can't remember boundaries in discord channels or offsite profiles, please tell me directly, I'd never intentionally upset someone  <br/>
+———— <br/>
+<h4>Dni</h4>
+• Proship (especially Sebaciel) <br/>
+• The black butler fandom in general due to the above <br/>

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=doconduty)